RevealBi/Documentation/en/filters/dashboard-filters-properties.md

 ![Employee name dashboard filter applied to HR Dashboard](images/data-filters-dashboard-filters-hr-dashboard-example.png)

-In this case, you can apply the *Data Filter* property, if you want to use as a filter only employees working in a particular office, e.g.
+If you want your filter list to contain only employees working in a particular office, e.g.
-*London, UK*.
-This way your dashboard filter will show a list of the employees working in the London office to choose from.
+*London, UK*, apply a data filter as shown below.

 #### Applying a data filter to your dashboard filter